Waterloo Sunset: Legacy and accolades

 In Britain, the song is commonly considered to be Davies' most famous work, and it has been "regarded by many as the apogee of the swinging sixties".
 Highly esteemed for its musical and lyrical qualities, the song is commonly the subject of study in university arts courses.
-Davies largely dismisses such praise and has even suggested that he would like to go back and alter some of the lyrics; most professionals, however, generally side with the observation of Ken Garner, a lecturer at Caledonian University in Glasgow, who said: "Davies, like all the best singer-songwriters, is intensely self-critical."
+Davies largely dismisses such praise and has even suggested that he would like to go back and alter some of the lyrics; most professionals, however, generally side with the observation of Ken Garner, a lecturer at Glasgow Caledonian University, who said: "Davies, like all the best singer-songwriters, is intensely self-critical."